abhitrueprogrammer/dotfiles-ubuntu/README.md

 10. Asks user to install gnome extension
 11. Asks user install chrome and run script to install zen beta

+# Contribution guidelines:
+1. Feel free to fork this project and make it your own.
+2. Contributing through pull requests is enouraged.
+Note that I won't be accepting PRs that just install a new package in the main branch as this is highly personalised for my needs.
+Create an issue for the potential PR first if you are unsure.

 # TODO:
 [ x ] Put fish install